 We Were Liars by E. Lockhart

-I started reading We Were Liars on Saturday morning and ended up “just one more chapter” – ing myself into being almost two hours late to meet my then fiancé for lunch at his … Continue reading →
+I started reading We Were Liars on Saturday morning and ended up “just one more chapter” – ing myself into being almost two hours late to meet my then fiancé for lunch … Continue reading →

 A teen spin on You’ve Got Mail?
 Sign me up!
 Film geeks who’ve been happily chatting it up online end up in the same town– only she can’t stand him.
 She doesn’t know it’s him she’s been pouring her heart out to via the web, but eventually, she starts to feel, well, something.
 Is it worth trading in her perfect online romance for an imperfect reality? … Continue reading →

 For most of my adult life, I’ve had two cats.
 Which made it extra terrible about eighteen months ago when we lost both to health problems within just a few weeks of each other.
 Losing a pet is never easy, but there’s something really awful about knowing they suffer and trying to figure out when it’s the right time to end their pain.
 Sorry.
 Didn’t mean to begin on such a down note.

 The good news is that not too long after we lost our kitties, I fell in love with this handsome boy whom the rescue named Achilles, since he’d had a pretty serious leg injury as a kitten.
 Between my daughter’s love for Greek mythology and my husband’s love for Brad Pitt, it seemed like a perfect … Continue reading →